 Puppies from 8-12 weeks of age are in a very important socialization period.
 This is often called a "fear stage" as puppies may seem to be afraid of everything.
 This stage is also a period of rapid learning.

 Expect your young puppy to react with fear in some situations.
 However, avoid coddling or comforting a fearful pup.
 Instead, reward your puppy for relaxing in new situations and exploring new things.
-Don't push your puppy to accept a situation that scares her.
-She will eventually learn that there is nothing to worry about if you remain calm and upbeat.
+Don't push your puppy to accept a situation that scares it.
+It will eventually learn that there is nothing to worry about if you remain calm and upbeat.

 Health and Care

-Around eight weeks of age, your puppy will need to visit the veterinarian for her first puppy vaccines, deworming, and an examination.
-The breeder or adoption group might have administered her first vaccines and deworming and even taken her to her first vet visit.
-However, you should take your new puppy to your own veterinarian within a few days of getting her just to make sure she is in good health.
+Around eight weeks of age, your puppy will need to visit the veterinarian for its first puppy vaccines, deworming, and an examination.
+The breeder or adoption group might have administered its first vaccines, deworming and first vet visit.
+However, you should take your new puppy to your own veterinarian within a few days of getting her just to make sure it is in good health.
 Be sure to bring any records provided by the breeder or adoption group so your vet can keep to the schedule.

 The puppy vaccination series is completed around 16-18 weeks of age.
 Until this time, it is important to prevent exposure to diseases.
 Don't allow your puppy to walk in public areas or interact with unfamiliar animals.
 Your puppy can play with healthy puppies and adult dogs that have been vaccinated and dewormed.
 Make sure you know the owner of the other dog and can trust that the dog is healthy.